 Technology Service Provider (TSP)

-Lender - Banks/NBFC/Small Finance Banks provide capital and access to core banking networks to the Embedded Finance Infrastructure company to build on.
+Lender - Banks/NBFCs/small finance banks provide capital and access to core banking networks for the Embedded Finance Infrastructure company to build on.

 Embedded Finance is the missing link between OCEN and financial inclusion